HCALPFG/HcalNano/README.md

+# Warning
+This repository has been archived.
+HcalNanoAOD is now part of https://github.com/cms-sw/cmssw.

 # HcalNano
 An EDM analyer for analyzing HCAL digis and RecHits.
 This supersedes https://github.com/HCALPFG/HcalTupleMaker, replacing the custom output module with CMSSW NanoAODOutputModule.